weavc-org/crusch/readme.md

 ```

 ### Todo
-- [ ] optional types/models
+- [ ] ~~models/types~~ using go-githubs for now
-- [ ] other forms of authentication i.e. oauth
+- [ ] use context
 - [ ] docs
 - [ ] tests
+- [ ] github actions
+- [ ] check response success before parsing body
+- [ ] check input information on new auths
+- [ ] Oauth/token type, github sends down the type in the response
+- [ ] remove or allow setting of https/http
+- [ ] rename module to github.com/aixr/crusch
+- [ ] Redo readme after large changes

 ### Notes
 Im extemely new to golang (this is the second project, made alongside the 'first') so there are certainly things that can be done better, I will happily take feedback/contributions.